Guides

-The depreciation of solar panels can be a valuable tax deduction for homeowners who install them on their property.
+This deduction can be a valuable tax benefit for homeowners who install panels on their property.

 Modified Accelerated Cost-Recovery System (MACRS) for Solar Projects